What is Aspergillus?

-Aspergillus are common fungi of which there are many different species, such as aspergillus niger (the black mould found in damp places such as the corner of a bath).
-It rarely causes infections, but exposure to spores and chemicals it releases into the air can trigger respiratory problems in susceptible people.
+Aspergillus is a fungi with many different species including Aspergillus niger, the black mould found in damp places like the corner of a bath.
+It rarely causes infections, but exposure to its spores and the chemicals it releases can trigger breathing problems in susceptible people.

-- If infection occurs, fungi can grow inside the lungs or sinuses, causing chronic coughs and fatigue, blocked nose and headaches.
+If you get infected, fungi can grow inside the lungs or sinuses, causing chronic coughs and fatigue, blocked nose and headaches.